 We had taken our tent, and once set up we went for a walk around the park checking out the various parts.
 It really is a bush camp under the trees, so it has lots of space.
 We saw both kangaroos and emus wandering through, and the trees were full of noisy birds of all kinds.
 Simon really wasn’t a fan of the huge golden orb spiders that hung between the trees.
 These harmless spiders are about 10cm in length and so can produce webs that can be metres across.

 We discussed taking a dip in the pool, but it really wasn’t hot enough for us, so instead we made our way to the bar/bistro for happy hour, and enjoyed a nice glass of wine then dinner while watching others swim in the pool.
 It wasn’t long before a group of kangaroos came and nibbled on the lawn.
 We all had a giggle as one used the sprinkler for a drink.

-We were now comfortably ensconced in our destination, ready for what was to come next – the bushwalking.
-That will be the subject of my next post – click on the link on the right below to read on.
+We were now comfortably ensconced in our Wilpena Pound destination, ready for what was to come next – the bushwalking.
+That will be the subject of my next post – click here to read on.